Skip to main content

 Life Cycle Analysis of Sugar Cane Ethanol

 A recent LCA has been performed on the first-generation (feedstock is sucrose) production of bioethanol from sugar cane in Ecuador.
-There is a lower cost of production from this sugar-based feedstock, which requires just grinding and the addition of yeast for fermentation.
-It does not require a saccharification step.
+This sugar-based feedstock has a lower production cost.
+It requires just grinding and the addition of yeast for fermentation; it does not require a saccharification step.

 LCASugarCane_Sucrose_EcuadorFig1.svg

-The study analyzed four stages for analysis, agricultural, milling, distillation and electricity generation (presumably by burning the byproduct bagasse) for impacts.
+The study analyzed four stages, agricultural, milling, distillation, and electricity generation (presumably by burning the byproduct bagasse), for impacts.
 They defined two functional units:

 • 1 ton of sugarcane "at the farm gate” for the agricultural stage;